 At a date that has been previously arranged at the Emirates assessment day you will face the final interview.
 This is the last step of the Emirates cabin crew recruitment process.
 Some popular Emirates cabin crew interview questions include the following:

 These questions are just a sampling of what you will receive on the day.
-However, in order to answer these questions correctly it is worthwhile to check out our STAR method articles as well as the perfect preparation: our interview preparation package.
+However, in order to answer these questions correctly, be sure to utilize the STAR method and our interview preparation package.